gsl-lite/gsl-lite/doc/Reference.md

   Note that `gsl_FailFast()` will call `std::abort()` if `assert()` continues execution.

 - **`gsl_CONFIG_CONTRACT_VIOLATION_TERMINATES`**
   Define this macro to call `std::terminate()` on a contract violation.

-  Termination on contract violation is the behavior specified by the Core Guidelines for GSL contract checks.

 - **`gsl_CONFIG_CONTRACT_VIOLATION_TRAPS`**
   Define this macro to execute a trap instruction on a contract violation.